 USB-C is beginning to show up in more desktop builds, but it’s still more common on laptops.
 It’s not strictly necessary, as there are plenty of USB-A to USB-C cables out there, but if it’s a must for you, keep an eye on the case that your new system comes in.
 That will or won’t have USB-C as standard.

-Thunderbolt 3 is even less common on desktops, though it does offer the most bandwidth of any USB-based wired connection available at this time.
-If you want it, you’ll need to go with an Intel system, though if it’s not standard on the chassis or motherboard, you could always get a PCI-Express add-in card that has it.
+Thunderbolt 3 uses the USB-C form factor but it offers the most bandwidth of any USB-based wired connection available at this time, giving speeds that scorch standard USB ports.
+However, it is even less common on desktops than plain old USB-C. If you want it, you’ll need to go with an Intel or Apple system, though if you opt for the former and Thunderbolt 3 is not standard on the chassis or motherboard, you could always get a PCI-Express add-in card that has it.